awslabs/amazon-documentdb-tools/sizing-tool/README.md

 1. Runs compression-review.py to analyze compression ratios using zstd-5-dict
 2. Connects to MongoDB to gather collection statistics (document counts, sizes, indexes)
 3. Combines compression data with collection metadata
-4. Generates a CSV file formatted for the [DocumentDB Sizing Calculator](https://aws.improving.com/documentdb/cost-estimator/)
+4. Generates a CSV file formatted for the [DocumentDB Cost Estimator](https://aws.improving.com/documentdb/cost-estimator/)
 5. Cleans up temporary files

 ## Next Steps
 1. Run the sizing tool to generate your CSV file
 2. Open the CSV and update workload metrics (working sets and daily operations) with your actual values
-3. Upload the CSV to the [DocumentDB Sizing Calculator](https://aws.improving.com/documentdb/cost-estimator/)
+3. Upload the CSV to the [DocumentDB Cost Estimator](https://aws.improving.com/documentdb/cost-estimator/)
 4. Review the sizing recommendations

 ## License